Winterchest101/LSPD_Lovisetto_Kim/README.md

 # LSPD_Lovisetto_Kim

-# **Car Rental Website:**
+# **Car Rental Platform**

+## Overview
-### Welcome to the Car Rental Website project!
-This web application allows car owners to upload information about their cars, and users can browse through the available cars and rent them for a specified period.
-The backend is built using Flask, and the frontend is designed using Bootstrap.
+#### Welcome to the Car Rental Platform project!
+This user-friendly web application allows car owners to easily share details about their cars.
+At the same time, users can effortlessly browse available cars and rent them for specific periods.
+Our backend uses Flask, while the frontend is designed with Bootstrap for a sleek look.

-## **Table of Contents:**
+**Table of Contents**
 ##### Installation
 ##### Usage
 ##### Folder Structure